 So, you got divorced during the past few months and are now looking to do a little self-assessment in the wake of the breakup of your marriage.
-This is not uncommon for people to want to do and you should know that you are not alone in performing this kind of exercise soon after a divorce.
-I think it's normal to do a little bit of self-inventory and figure out where you are emotionally, spiritually, financially and relationally.
+This is not uncommon for people to do, and you should know that you are not alone in performing this kind of exercise soon after a divorce.
+I think it's normal to do a little bit of self-inventory and figure out where you are emotionally, spiritually, financially, and relationally.
 The only thing that differs in your situation compared to most people who go through a divorce in Texas is that your divorce occurred during the COVID-19 pandemic.

 Rebuilding and strengthening your life from a relational perspective

 Whatever reason you had for not seeking contact with your support system during the divorce, one of the first steps I believe we need to take after your divorce ends mystery establish ties with these people in a firm your commitment to the relationships you have with them.
-Taking some time out of your day to do something nice for another person, especially someone that you care about, will benefit that other person and may benefit you even more.
-You may be surprised to learn that the people in your life are going through tough times as well associated with the pandemic.
-In this way, you can offer one another support mutually during tough times in your lives.
+Taking some time out of your day to do something nice for another person, especially someone you care about, will benefit that other person and may benefit you even more.
+You may be surprised to learn that the people in your life are going through tough times associated with the pandemic.
+In this way, you can offer one another support mutually during challenging times in your lives.

-Rebuilding your career during a pandemic and after your divorce
+Rebuilding your career during a pandemic and after your divorce.

 Questions about rebuilding your career and life after a COVID-19 divorce?
 Contact the Law Office of Bryan Fagan